eerieFoods/PizzaBrei/README.md

 ### Frontend

 The frontend Module `pb-app` can be loaded in AndroidStudio and be executed.
+Make sure to enable _Install from unknown sources_ on your device!